remiDupont/Sorghum_kaggle_circleCI/README.md

 # Sorghum_kaggle_circleCI
 my project for the Sorghum kaggle competition

-this project use fastaiv2 library
+This project use fastaiv2 library and circleCI